RudrakshKashyap/miscellaneous/DBMS/Theory.md

 ## 3. Rowstore Non-Clustered Index

 The leaf pages of a non-clustered index contain the index key columns and a pointer (a Row ID or the Clustered Index Key) back to the full data row.
+B+ trees are used.
+In a Rowstore Non-Clustered Index, the format of pages for internal nodes, leaf nodes, and actual data pages are **all different** because they serve different purposes in the B+Tree structure.

-**Data Page (Leaf Level) Diagram:**
+**Index Page (Leaf Level) Diagram:**
 ```+=======================================================================================+
 |                                    Page Header                                        |
 | (Page Type: INDEX, Index ID: YourIndexID, Level: 0, Pointer to next/prev page, etc.) |